wazuh/wazuh-documentation/source/development/wazuh-cluster.rst

 The header has three subparts:

 * **Counter**: It specifies the message ID.
 It's randomly initialized and then increased with every new sent request.
 It's very useful when receiving a response, so it indicates which sent request it is replying to.
 * **Payload length**: Specifies the amount of data contained in the message payload.
-Used to know how much data to expect receiving.
+Used to know how much data to expect to receive.
 * **Command**: Specifies protocol message.
 This string will always be 12 characters long.
 If the command is not 12 characters long, a padding of ``-`` is added until the string reaches the expected length.
 All available commands in the protocol are shown below.